Arkadi-AK/arkadi-ak/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I am currently actively learning Python, Django, DRF, PostgreSQL, Docker
-- 👯 I'm looking to collaborate on Python community
+- 👯 I'm looking to collaborate on Python community.
 - 🤔 I will not refuse help in mentoring.
 I will be happy to carry out the tasks assigned to me.
 - 📫 How to reach me: TG @Arkadi_AK
 -->